imthedoggo/url-shortener/README.md

 ```

 ## Assumptions:
-1. We expect way more READs than WRITEs
+1. Let's assume we expect way more READs than WRITEs
-2. We want a fast redirection (fast lookup for the short link given the long URL)
+2. Let's assume we want a fast redirection (fast lookup for the short link given the long URL)
-3. We want our link as short as possible
+3. Let's assume we want our link as short as possible (considering ability to serve the expected amount of URL generations)

 ## Endpoints: